1pythonwriter/1pythonwriter.github.io/_posts/2020-10-31-cyberyoddhawriteup.md

 As mentioned before, this was a great ctf in my opinion.
 It didn't run for too long, the challenges were fun, and the admins were nice.
 I greatly enjoyed the time I spent on this ctf.

+(All challenge description images were taken (via snipping tool) from cyberyoddha.baycyber.net)